top of page

 Scientific Storytelling

-I think whether in the form of movies, art, music or a literary piece, storytelling is a powerful way to communicate science.
-Lately I have been mainly making comics, and but also animations and games.
-These mediums have great potential to teach science to everyone, but they are also great teaching tools.
-I learn, discover so much more when I am creating those stories.
+I think storytelling, whether in the form of movies, art, music or a literary piece, is a powerful way to communicate science.
+Lately I have been mainly making comics, but also animations and games.
+These mediums have great potential to teach science to everyone.
+Also, the process of making comics, games is itself a great teaching and learning tool.
+I learn and discover so much more when I am creating those stories.

 But I am also interested in working together with skilled game developers, animators, designers, artists to turn them into high quality games and animations.